Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package

 \section{Conclusion}

-In this article, the \proglang{R} package \pkg{UPG} is introduced as a software tool for Bayesian estimation of probit, logit, multinomial and binomial logit models.
-In addition to an implementation that enables highly efficient estimation through boosted MCMC algorithms, the package is designed to provide easy access to Bayesian models for binary and categorical data for researchers that might not be familiar with the Bayesian paradigm.
-At the same time, advanced users enjoy the possibility to include the provided models as sampling step in existing Gibbs samplers.
-In terms of implementation, the MCMC algorithms in \pkg{UPG} are written in \proglang{C++}, resulting a framework that allows for efficient \textit{and} rapid estimation.
-The package includes a variety of functions that may be used to quickly produce tables and plots that summarize the estimation output.
+In this vignette, the \proglang{R} package \pkg{UPG} is introduced as a software tool for Bayesian estimation of probit, logit, multinomial and binomial logit models.
+In addition to an implementation that enables efficient estimation through marginal data augmentation, the package is designed to provide easy access to Bayesian models for binary and categorical data for researchers that might not be familiar with the Bayesian paradigm.
+At the same time, users have the possibility to easily include the provided models as a new sampling step in existing Gibbs samplers.
+Moreover, the package includes a variety of functions that may be used to produce tables and plots that summarize the estimation output.
 These methods have been introduced and illustrated through applied examples using data sets that come with the package.